 - Raise money to assist in the rejuvenation and protection of Sydney Harbour National Park and other important National Parks & Wildlife projects.

-The Sydney Skinny swim is a ticketed event, as we want everyone on the beach to be there to participate and be a part of the excitement of the swim, whilst helping us raise funds for National Parks!
+The Sydney Skinny is a ticketed swim, however the festival area (clothed) is open to everyone.
+All people on the beach will be there to participate in swim and be a part of the excitement of the swim - there is strictly no spectators.

-- Supporters - all are welcome into the Festival area for free, which will have various different stalls, food and activities for Sydney Skinny supporters to enjoy.
+- Supporters - everyone is welcome into the Festival area for free, which has various different stalls, food and activities for Sydney Skinny supporters to enjoy.

 Donating - Through the well-known and trusted Everyday Hero fundraising portal, anyone can become a fund raiser and start asking their family or friends to donate funds for our cause, directly to Foundation of National Parks and Wildlife.
 In addition to building a fundraising page, or perhaps as a more simple option, you can simply add a donation amount while completing your entry into the event.

-Please ensure you allow enough time to arrive prior to the marshalling time for your swim, 20mins prior to your selected wave start time.
+Please ensure you allow enough time to arrive prior to the marshaling time for your swim, 20mins prior to your selected wave start time.

 By car – we encourage everyone to use public transport to and from the event.
 There is all day parking along Middle Head Road, there are parking spaces at George’s Heights Oval and there is limited metered parking at Middle Head National Park.